Kate Mann

 Kate Mann is an American musician currently based in Taos, New Mexico.
 She is originally from the Sandia Mountains in New Mexico but moved west as a young adult to pursue a career in music, then moved back in 2011.

 Biography

 She was a high school teacher until 2005 when she embarked on music full-time.
 She toured the Western United States in a van and played her mother's old 1963 Gibson acoustic guitar.
-Kate plays the rhythmic guitar (self taught), banjo, whistles and sings.
+Mann plays the rhythmic guitar (self taught), banjo, whistles and sings.

 She performs in the Northern New Mexico/Southern Colorado region and has for several years worked in a duo with Mark Dudrow.
-Kate is a songwriter and they include these originals together with covers and traditional fiddle music in their performances.
+Mann is a songwriter and they include these originals together with covers and traditional fiddle music in their performances.

 When asked how to describe her music she said, "Fits best under the label Americana, but I like to call it Desert Gypsy Rock."